Seasonal Swimming: Why Your Child Should Swim All Year Round

 ❌ Myth 1: Cold weather swimming makes kids sick

 ✅ Truth: Viruses, not cold air or water, cause illness.
 In fact, winter swimming can boost your child’s immune system, improve fitness, and support emotional wellbeing during colder months.
+To help kids stay comfortable, dress them in warm clothes before and after lessons, encourage movement before getting in the pool, and consider a warm drink post-swim.

 ❌ Myth 2: Going outside with wet hair causes colds